Adeline Yen Mah: Shanghai

 Six weeks after the death of Nai Nai (Yen Mah's grandmother), in August 1943, Yen Mah and her full siblings joined them at the house afterward.

-Two months after Yen Mah arrived in Shanghai, her grandfather, her Aunt Baba, James and Susan arrived (they delayed moving to observe the hundred days' mourning period for Nai Nai).
-When Susan arrived, she was too young and too close to Aunt Baba to recognise and like her mother, Niang, who thus beat her soundly in frustration and anger.
+Two months after Yen Mah arrived in Shanghai, her grandfather, her Aunt Baba, her brother James, Franklin and Susan arrived (they delayed moving to observe the hundred days' mourning period for Nai Nai).
+When Susan arrived, she was too young and too close to Aunt Baba to recognise and approach her mother, Niang, who thus beat her loudly in frustration and anger.
 Yen Mah intervened, leading Niang to declare that she would never forgive her.

 In September 1948, Yen Mah's father and stepmother brought Yen Mah back to Tianjin, where she reattended her first school.

 Hong Kong

 The Yen family later moved to Hong Kong when Yen Mah was eleven, and she transferred to Sacred Heart School and Orphanage (Sacred Heart Canossian College).
 However, in July 1951, aged 13, Yen Mah developed pneumonia.
 Her father visited her for the first time in many years.

-Yen Mah's grandfather, Ye Ye, passed away on 27 March 1952 due to complications with his diabetes.
+Yen Mah's grandfather, Ye Ye, died on 27 March 1952 due to complications with diabetes.

 At the age of fourteen, as her autobiography states, Yen Mah won a playwriting competition for her work Gone With the Locusts, and her father allowed her to study in England with James.

 University

-Yen Mah left for the United Kingdom in August 1952, and studied medicine at the London Hospital Medical School, eventually establishing a medical practice in California.
+Yen Mah left for the United Kingdom in August 1952, and studied medicine at the London Hospital Medical College, eventually graduating with an M.B.B.S. in 1960.
+Later, she obtained an M.R.C.P. from the Royal College of Physicians in 1962.
 Before the start of her career in the United States, she had a brief relationship with a man named Karl, and practised medicine in a Hong Kong hospital at the behest of her father, who refused to give her air fare when she expressed plans to move to America.
 She has stated in an interview with the South China Morning Post that her father wanted her to become an obstetrician in the belief that women wanted treatment only from a female doctor, but as she hated obstetrics she became an anaesthesiologist instead.
+Initially, Yen Mah pursued a career in medicine, including establishing a medical practice in California.
+However, after the success of her autobiography, Falling Leaves, she transitioned to writing full-time.
+She recalls that during her childhood, reading was her only escape.
+The characters in her book and the stories told to her by her teachers and friends inspired her to write her own novels.